albar965/littlenavmap-manual/src/en/NETWORK.rst

 X-Plane
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Weather information like winds aloft and airport METARs are read from files in the X-Plane installation folder.
+Weather information like winds aloft and airport METARs are read from files in the X-Plane installation directory.

 Do the following to get access to X-Plane weather files:

 #.
-Share the weather folders on the flying computer.
+Share the weather directories on the flying computer.
-    This is either the X-Plane 11 base folder containing the files ``global_winds.grib`` and ``METAR.rwx`` or the folder ``Output/real weather`` in the X-Plane 12 installation.
+    This is either the X-Plane 11 base directory containing the files ``global_winds.grib`` and ``METAR.rwx`` or the directory ``Output/real weather`` in the X-Plane 12 installation.
 #.
-Open the *Little Navmap* options dialog and go to page :ref:`weather-files`.
+Open the *Little Navmap* options dialog and go to page :ref:`options-weather-files`.
-    Change the path to the network share containing the two X-Plane 11 files or the folder for the X-Plane 12 weather files.
+    Change the path to the network share containing the two X-Plane 11 files or the directory for the X-Plane 12 weather files.

 Weather should update automatically in *Little Navmap* once done.